-Depending on your Medicaid eligibility level, you may qualify for the additional transportation services below.
-These benefits work in coordination with any supplemental transportation benefits listed elsewhere in this document.

-You are covered for the following transportation benefits:

-Unlimited one-way trips to plan approved locations

-Urgently needed services

-Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
+Constructions that are consul for a set Services that are covered for you What you must pay when you get these services Transportation In-Network: \$0 copayment You are covered for unlimited non-emergency trips to plan-approved locations within the plan service area.
+Ju copayment Please contact Member Services for information on how to arrange transportation.
+Arrangements must be made at least 3 weekdays prior to appointment.
+Authorization may be required for trips over 35 miles.
+Prior authorization rules may apply.
+Contact the plan for details.
+Urgently needed services Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
 Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.
+Depending on your level of Medicaid eligibility, you may not be responsible for the copayments, coinsurances, or deductibles for the services listed in this section.
 Cost-sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.

-You are covered for urgently needed services world-wide.
+In-Network: Urgently Needed Services \$0 copayment You are covered for urgently needed services world-wide.
 If you have an urgent need for care while outside of the U.S. and its territories, you will be responsible to pay for the services rendered upfront.
 You must submit proof of payment to CarePlus for reimbursement.
 For more information please see Chapter 7.
 We may not reimburse you for all out of pocket expenses.
 This is because our contracted rates may be lower than provider rates outside of the U.S. and its territories.
 You are responsible for any costs exceeding our contracted rates as well as any applicable member cost-share.

-Certain telehealth services, including for: urgently needed services.
+PCP's Office Specialist's Office Urgent Care Center Emergency Services \$0 or \$120 copayment Emergency Room Certain telehealth services, including for: urgently needed services.
 You have the option of receiving these services either through an in-person visit or via telehealth.
 If you choose to receive one of these services via telehealth, then you must use a network provider that currently offers the service via telehealth.
-You may use a phone, computer, tablet, or other video technology.

-Urgently Needed Services \$0 copayment

-- PCP's Office

-- Specialist's Office

-- Urgent Care Center

-Emergency Services \$0 copayment

-Emergency Room

-Vision care

-- Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts - For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older - For people with diabetes, screening for diabetic retinopathy is covered once per year
+You may use a phone, computer, tablet, or other video technology. 🖥 Vision care In-Network: Medicare Covered Vision Services Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related \$0 copayment - Specialist's Office macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: Glaucoma Screening \$0 copayment - Specialist's Office people with a family history of glaucoma, people with diabetes, Diabetic Eye Exam \$0 copayment

-Medicare Covered Vision Services \$0 copayment

-Glaucoma Screening \$0 copayment

-Diabetic Eye Exam

-All Places of Treatment

-Eyewear (Post Cataract Surgery)
+Services that are covered for you

+African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older